trezor/trezor-suite/docs/misc/message_system.md

 1. Config is fetched on load of application and is stored in Redux state.
 To be persisted between sessions, is is mirrored into IndexDB.
 2. Conditions of config are evaluated on specific Redux actions.
 See `messageSystemMiddleware.ts` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite/src/middlewares/suite/messageSystemMiddleware.ts).
 3. If conditions of message satisfies user's stack, the message is accordingly propagated.
 If it is dismissible, its id is saved to Redux state (IndexDB) on close, to avoid displaying next time.

+### Followup

+Ideas and non-critical bugs can be added to the followup [issue](https://github.com/trezor/trezor-suite/issues/3693).